 Counsel to client in evaluating the permitting and environmental requirements for and status of a borrower's co-generation facility being constructed in Staten Island, New York.

 Represent client in performing local permitting analysis and supervising approvals for solar development projects in Massachusetts and reviewing all documents to obtain state approval and renewable energy credits.
-Represent client in acquiring necessary regulatory permits/approvals for siting, construction, and installation of projects and entering into interconnection agreements, including recent 2.745 Megawatt ground-mounted solar photovoltaic installation.
-Also represent client in working out Payment in Lieu of Taxes (Pilot) agreements for solar assets, involving use of MA's Solar Renewable Energy Credits (SRECs) program.
+Represent client in acquiring necessary regulatory permits/approvals for siting, construction, and installation of projects and entering into interconnection agreements, including recent 2.745 MW ground-mounted solar photovoltaic installation.
+Also represent client in working out Payment in Lieu of Taxes (Pilot) agreements for solar assets involving use of Massachusetts' Solar Renewable Energy Credits (SRECs) program.

 Negotiated and appeared before town councils in connection with approval of Public Entity Net Metering Financing Arrangements.

-Represent clients in cogeneration approval proceedings and advising as to transfer of ownership.
+Represent clients in cogeneration approval proceedings and advise as to transfer of ownership.

 Counsel to renewable energy power producers on state regulatory matters and lobbying services.